Group Facilitation Methods (GFM) Training

 WHO IS IT FOR?

-Price is based on training needs, mode of delivery, and number of participants.
-Please email Miriam at miriamodonoghue@gmail.com to find out more and discuss your needs.
+In-house training is also available, please email Miriam at miriamodonoghue@gmail.com to find out more and discuss your needs.

 OTHER FACILITATION AND TRAINING THEMES